mayankadlakha/clinic-appointments/README.md

 1. Install dependencies using `npm install`
 2. Compile the TypeScript code using `npm run build`
 3. Start the server using `npm start`

+Note: You will need Node.js installed.
+Recommendation will be Node v18 or above.

 ## Simulation
 ### Bash scripts